Backward compatibility with < 3.1

 API Platform comes with a powerful error system.
 It handles expected (such as faulty JSON documents sent by the client or validation errors) as well as unexpected errors (PHP exceptions and errors).
 API Platform automatically sends the appropriate HTTP status code to the client: 400 for expected errors, 500 for unexpected ones.
-It also provides a description of the error in the Hydra error format or in the format described in the RFC 7807, depending of the format selected during the content negotiation.
+It also provides a description of the error in the Hydra error format or in the format described in the RFC 7807, depending on the format selected during the content negotiation.

 # Backward compatibility with < 3.1